-Lake Grapevine Horseshoe Trail is a 4.5 mile lightly trafficked loop trail located near Grapevine, TX that features beautiful wild flowers and is good for all skill levels.
+Lake Grapevine Horseshoe Trail is a 4.5 mile lightly trafficked loop trail located near Grapevine, TX that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible from March until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Great morning hike.
 The trails were marked well for hikers and cyclists.
 Had a water station-dog friendly.
 Good views of the lake and picnic tables.

 My son and I hit this trail today and loved it.
 There is a good mix of terrain and a couple pucker moments but tons of fun!

 This was a great way to spend the morning with my dogs!
 Sandy paths and lots of shade!
 Very quiet on a Thursday morning.
 I only saw people in the parking area.
 Will be back!

 Walking, hiking, running - have nice paved trails with beautiful trees to give shade and trails that are used by hikers and bikers.
 When I went I only saw two other people walking and half a dozen bikers.
 They also have a little dog park with a pond.
 No entrance fee and tons of parking.

 Fun trail.
 A mix of paved and off road hiking.
 Nice park benches and garbage cans for your empty water bottles.
 Nice views of the lake.
 Jump in for a swim like I did!

 midweek. little more for traffic. very humid, and a little warm (85). great stress relief.